OpenBuildings/join-us/positions/senior-software-engineer.md

 =================

-We're looking for more engineers to join our product team and help us revolutinise the design industry.
+We're looking for more engineers to join our product team and help us revolutionise the design industry.

 We have 2 teams - _Demand_ and _Supply_ focusing on
 growth and catalogue/operations of the business respectively.